Skip to main content

 • For the success of the new Family and Children’s Ministry.

-• For the 2024 Alpha program, its leaders, and all who attend.
+• For the Alpha program, the leaders and all who will attend.

 • For the 9am at home prayer time for the Parish, Dromana & Mornington Peninsula.